 Transparency and media management: It's not always clear-cut

-Being open and honest is always the best policy – except when it isn’t.
-And when it comes to media management in professional sport, that can be quite often.
+Being open is always the best policy - except when it isn't.
+And when it comes to media mangement in professional sport, that can be quite often.

 For almost three years, Emirates Team New Zealand sat on a secret.

 A new pedal-powered grinding set-up would be used on their America’s Cup boat, with ‘cyclors’ replacing the traditional shoulder-burning system.
 The theory was that this would help generate more hydraulic pressure – and, as a result, the Kiwis would sail smoothly on foils, above the waters of Bermuda, more often than their rivals.
-And so it proved, with Team NZ winning the America’s Cup comfortably over Oracle Team USA a couple of months back.
+And so it proved, with Team NZ winning the America’s Cup comfortably over Oracle Team USA in 2017.

 “You’re not being devious”, said Team NZ’s head of media Hamish Hooper, “but there are secrets that need to be kept so that you can give yourself as much chance as you can on the water.”